EmreYavuz45661/SPIE11393-6/README.md

 Loss_Data: Storage folder for numpy arrays containing training and test loss data from Python_Code

 Paper_Images: Images used in paper, produced from Python_Data -> AccessNetwork.py

+Please contanct Emre Yavuz at eyavuz45661@gmail.com for any requests or help.